-GraalVM NativeImage Reverse Reconstruction
+NativeImage Reverse Engineering

-However, due to the dynamic nature of the Java language, binary compilation needs to deal with problems such as reflection, dynamic proxy, JNI loading, etc., which poses many difficulties.
-Therefore, for a long time, Java has been lacking a mature, reliable, adaptable, and widely applicable tool for AOT compilation in production environments.
-(There used to be one called ExcellisorJET, but it seems to have stopped being maintained.)
+However, due to the dynamic nature of the Java language, binary compilation needs to handle issues such as reflection, dynamic proxy, JNI loading, etc., which poses many difficulties.
+Therefore, for a long time, there has been a lack of a mature, reliable, and adaptable tool for AOT compilation in Java that can be widely applied in production environments.
+(There used to be a tool called Excelsior JET, but it seems to have been discontinued now.)

-Project address
+Project

 https://github.com/vlinx-io/NativeImageAnalyzer

-Generate NativeImage
+Generating NativeImage

 gu install native-image

-Write a simple Java program
+A simple Java program

-Write a simple Java program, for example
+Write a simple Java program, for example:

 public class Hello {